Hemanth-05/summer2025-learning-log/notes/Day8-React.md

 ---

 ### 🧹 `filter()`
-**Purpose:** Creates a new array with elements that pass a given condition.
+**Purpose:** Creates a new array that contains only the elements which satisfy a given condition.
+It doesn't modify the original array — it simply checks each item, and if the condition returns true, that item is included in the new array.

+Unlike map(), which transforms each item, filter() only includes or excludes items.

 ```js
 const numbers = [1, 2, 3, 4];